dennisryanlee/metric-imperial-convertor/tracking.md

 Tracking:

+12/04/22:
+Accomplished - switch statements in convertHandler function were not formatted correctly - changed to have single conditions (operators don't work)
+Tomorrow -

 12/02/22:
 Accomplished - resolved problem with some units - I was returing "kgs" in the getReturnUnit function incorrectly; post new version on replit to test; resolve gal to L (was kg incorrectly); remove unneeded console.logs; add additional console.log to test input
 Tomorrow -